ClaraML96/ClaraML96.github.io/index.markdown

 ### Highs and Lows: When Disruptions Spike (or Subside)

 To better understand the extremes, **Figure 8** compares the two highest and two lowest incident months in 2024.
-This seasonal lens reveals how external factors—weather, holidays, operations—shape subway resilience.
+This seasonal lens reveals how external factors, weather, holidays, operations, shape subway resilience.

 <div style="display: flex; justify-content: center;">
   <div class="image-container">